Great Colleges to Work For

 Who participates, and why it’s important

-Randomly-selected employees (including administrators, faculty, and staff) will receive an invitation to complete the survey, which will be available next spring.
+600 randomly-selected employees (including administrators, faculty, and staff) will receive an invitation to complete the survey, which is sent every spring.
 You are not required to respond – but we certainly hope you do, as the more responses received, the more meaningful (and “actionable”) the feedback is.
 Your responses will help USC identify areas needing attention and improvement (as well as provide us an opportunity for further recognition), and higher response rates provide a clearer understanding of employee needs and opinions.

 How long will it take me to complete the survey?

+If you’re one of the 600 randomly chosen to complete the survey – it will only take about 20 minutes to complete.
 The survey consists of 60 statements divided into 15 topics.
 It also includes 15 benefit satisfaction statements, 2 open-response questions and 15 demographic questions.
-It typically takes about 20-25 minutes to complete.
 See a sample survey.

 Will my results remain confidential?